 When do I need to submit my manuscript?

 Manuscripts may be submitted year-round.

-For master’s candidates intending to defend their thesis at the end of the Spring term, submissions made by the appropriate deadline will be given priority over the ordinary queue.
-Submissions made later than the deadline will not be prioritized ahead of doctoral dissertations already in the editing queue, making it unlikely the student's jury will be in time for graduation in the Spring term.
+For master’s candidates intending to defend their thesis at the end of the Spring term, submissions made by the deadline will be given priority over doctoral dissertations.
+Submissions made later than the deadline will not be prioritized ahead of doctoral dissertations already in the editing queue, reducing the likelihood that your defense will be in time for graduation in the Spring term.

 In what format do I submit my work?

 Submit your completed manuscript by e-mail in Microsoft Word format.

 May I submit partial work to the editor?

 No. Partial work will not be accepted.
 Theses and dissertations must be complete, including notes, bibliography, appendices, and all front matter.
 If the acknowledgements are not submitted with the rest of manuscript, they will not be edited.

 My text is done but the notes and/or bibliography are not.
 May I submit it anyway?

 No. Verifying citations is part of the editor’s mandate, so you must finish this work prior to submitting.